luischanci/chks/README.md

 ## chks

 User-written Stata command.
 Estimation of a non-linear index under sample selection.
-This is a code in progress.
+This is a code under construction for the working paper Chancí, Kumbhakar, and Sandoval, 2019.

 <a href="https://luischanci.github.io">(Home)</a>

 1. To install:
   - From Stata:

-    `net install mypoissonch, from(https://luischanci.github.io/chks/) replace`
+    `net install chks, from(https://luischanci.github.io/chks/) replace`

     - Manual: <a href="https://github.com/luischanci/chks/zipball/master">Download</a>, unzip, and locate all the files into the Stata ado folder (for instance, locate the unzipped ado and other files into `C:\ado\personal\m\`).